Keerthihegde/AWS_EKS/README.md

 .
 .
 .
+NOTE-
-PS- Edit and add the machine types, regions and other variables in the shell scripts as desirable before running it.
+Add the machine types, regions and other variables in the shell scripts as desirable before running it.
+Add your AWS account ID in the eks_json file before using the json.